remiges-tech/alya/wiki/Web-services-design-standards.md

 Each error reported has two parts:

 * the error code: `errcode`
-* the human readable error message: `msgcode`, `field`, `vals`
+* the human readable error message: `msgid`, `field`, `vals`

 The `errcode` is always going to be one word, always in lower case English, with letters, digits, and/or underscore characters.

 The `errcode` is the real indicator of the type of error, and is supposed to be used by the client code.
 It may handle the error, it may retry the operation, it may branch into a different path in the code, it may select a message to show the end-user, _etc_, as needed.
 And the code may also look at the value of `field` to understand whether the error was specific to a field or an overall error.
 The front-end programmer may choose to design his UI such that field-specific errors are displayed on the screen just below the corresponding input fields, in small red text, and so on.

-The human readable error message, constructed out of the 3-tuple `(msgcode,field,vals)`, is supplied to the client code to use at its discretion.
+The human readable error message, constructed out of the 3-tuple `(msgid,field,vals)`, is supplied to the client code to use at its discretion.
 It may choose to display this message as-is to the human user, or log it using Sentry, or just ignore it and show a totally different message instead, as business logic and error handling strategy dictates.
 Some errors like `authexp` (see below) do not require any action on the human user's part -- they will just trigger a transparent re-generation of a new access token.

-In multi-lingual user interfaces, the error message must be indexed to the combination of `(language, msgcode)` and the appropriate language-specific error message must be selected from a table and displayed to end-users.
+In multi-lingual user interfaces, the error message must be indexed to the combination of `(language, msgid)` and the appropriate language-specific error message must be selected from a table and displayed to end-users.
 The responsibility of designing and selecting meaningful error messages in the correct language lies with the front-end software.
 The front-end software dev team must build error message tables in each supported language. **Why?** Because the server-side code does not need or use the language-specific errors -- these language-specific things are only for the benefit of the humans who use the front-end.

 Common error codes are:
-* `auth`: for login calls, this means that credentials are invalid.
-For all authentication calls, this error indicates that the user does not have access rights to perform the action she is attempting
+* `authn`: for login calls, this means that credentials are invalid.
+This error is returned by a web service when a JWT (access token) is invalid, malformed, missing, or fails the signature verification.
 * `authexp`: an access is being attempted with an access token which has expired.
 Typically, this is not a fatal error, but requires the front-end to use its refresh token to make a call to the system to generate a fresh access token.
 It becomes a fatal error if the refresh token too is found to have expired.
+In that case, the human user must re-login manually and get a fresh pair of access and refresh tokens.
+* `authz`: an authenticated user is attempting to perform an operation for which she does not have rights.
 * `trylater`: the server is receiving too many requests from the client's IP address and is rate throttling the call (typically for unauthenticated calls).
 Or the server is processing a long-running request (like the generation of a large report), and has queued the request, but the report is not yet ready, therefore is signalling to the client to reattempt the same access later.
 * `missing`: a mandatory parameter is missing in the request, or a key or ID has been supplied to access an object but there is no object with that ID in the system
 * `toobig`: a parameter contains a value too high for the server to accept